OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 Anyone who complies with the conditions of the license may freely use and distribute the software.

 However, the conditions differ from license to license.
 Some licenses require only that a license notice and a copyright notice be included in the source publication.
 Other licenses require the disclosure of the source code and a written offer to obtain it.
 Some licenses have terms that affect what other open source the first software may be used in combination with.
 A distributor is required to comply with all of the obligations defined in the license.

-There are several ways to distribute software.
-One way is to sell a product that incorporates the open source.
-Another way is by providing a site from which the software may be downloaded.
-When an item that contains open source is distributed, the entity that is distributing it is required to comply with the license for that open source.

 ## Examples of open source distribution